Houston rat and mouse service calls • attic noises • droppings • entry pointsCall and describe the rodent problem clearly.

 Help for the calls people actually make

 Rodent-control searches are urgent but messy.
-A caller may say “rats in the attic,” “mice in the walls,” “something scratching,” “droppings in the pantry,” or “I need holes sealed.”
+A caller may say rats in the attic, mice in the walls, something scratching, droppings in the pantry, or holes need sealing.
 The service pages below organize those needs into plain-English next steps.

 Roof ratsHouse miceAttic noisesDroppingsExclusionCommercial spaces